shopware/docs/products/digital-sales-rooms/installation.md

    ![ ](../../assets/products-digitalSalesRooms-installExtension.png)

-5. On successful installation, activate the plugin by clicking on the switch button on the left.
+5. On successful installation, activate the plugin by clicking the switch button on the left.

 #### Terminal server